The New York City Community Air Survey

-In 2007, the New York City Department of Health and Mental Hygiene (Health Department) established the New York City Community Air Survey (NYCCAS), the largest ongoing urban air monitoring program of any U.S. city.
+The New York City Health Department (Health Department) established the New York City Community Air Survey (NYCCAS) in 2007, the largest ongoing urban air monitoring program of any U.S. city.
 NYCCAS, which began collecting data in December 2008, is a collaboration between the Health Department and Queens College of the City University of New York and provides data to:

 This report:

-- Describes the trends in air pollutant levels from more than a decade of data from winter 2008-2009 through fall 2022 for fine particulate matter, nitrogen dioxide, nitric oxide, black carbon, wintertime sulfur dioxide and summertime ozone
+• Describes the trends in air pollutant levels from more than 15 years of data from winter 2008-2009 through fall 2024 for fine particulate matter, nitrogen dioxide, nitric oxide, black carbon, wintertime sulfur dioxide, and summertime ozone

-- Identifies the local sources that contribute to high levels of these pollutants in New York City neighborhoods
+• Identifies the local sources that contribute the most to differences in these pollutants across New York City neighborhoods

 Key Findings

-Citywide, annual average levels of four key pollutants have gone down between the first year of monitoring, 2009, and the most recent year of data, 2022.
+Annual average levels of four key pollutants have gone down, citywide, between the first year of monitoring, 2009, and the most recent year of data, 2024.

 Air quality improved significantly after local regulations required building owners to convert to cleaner heating oils by 2015.
 These heating oils were a major source of SO2 in New York City.
-In 2022, only eight of our 90 sites detected any SO2, and the levels at those sites were similar to SO2 levels measured on Whiteface Mountain in the Adirondack Mountains, demonstrating the success of the clean heating oil requirements.
+Since 2017, most of the measurements collected for SO2 have been below what our monitors can detect.
+The SO2 levels in the city are similar to SO2 levels measured on Whiteface Mountain in the Adirondack Mountains, demonstrating the success of the clean heating oil requirements.

-Ozone (O3) levels were higher in 2022 than any previous year of NYCCAS monitoring.
+Ozone (O3) levels were slightly lower in 2024 compared to 2023, but are still above the average historical NYCCAS level.
 Ozone is produced when there are oxides of nitrogen (NOx) and volatile organic carbon emissions in the presence of sunlight and heat, which is why we see higher levels in the summer.
-Summer 2022 was one of the hottest and driest in recorded history, likely causing higher O3 levels.

 There has not been a consistent trend in O3 levels over the history of NYCCAS monitoring, but we may expect O3 levels to trend higher in the future with further increases in average temperatures due to climate change.